smeehan12/standalone-recast-tutorial/_episodes/04-toy-analysis.md

 ## Set up the AnalysisBase environment

-Once the signal DOAD finished downloading, run the `atlas/analysisbase:21.2.85-centos7` docker image in interactive mode, volume-mounting the data file and current directory to the container:
+Once the signal DOAD is finished downloading, run the `atlas/analysisbase:21.2.85-centos7` docker image in interactive mode, volume-mounting the data file and current directory to the container:

 ~~~bash
 cd recast-standalone